moredure/vuexi/README.md

 Work in progress, so breaking changes in API are possible.
 Please consider locking dependency if this library fit your needs!

 Vuexi is a toolset of small but very useful functions to reduce vuex code base for async flows and adds optional caching, etc.
 To check entire functionality consider to look into index.js file.
-Also soon you will be able to checkout presentation of this library in https://odessafrontend.com/15/ video [Vuexi Presentation](https://www.youtube.com/watch?v=Q_olFkYVakg) also on NPMjs https://www.npmjs.com/package/vuexi.
+Also you can check presentation of this library in https://odessafrontend.com/15/ video [Vuexi Presentation](https://www.youtube.com/watch?v=Q_olFkYVakg) or go to NPMjs https://www.npmjs.com/package/vuexi.

 ```npm install vuexi```